Alperen012/LeetCode-Solutions/README.md

 - Prefer descriptive commit messages.
 - Check for duplicates before submitting a new solution.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code with proper attribution.

 ## Contact

 For questions, suggestions, or collaboration: